 Free Option — The built-in mic on your computer.

 Sound quality will probably be less-than-awesome, so I don’t really recommend this, especially when the content you’re producing is an audio format, and poor sound quality can scare away listeners in a hurry.

 Besides, a quality microphone is a pretty small investment.

 Budget Option — Audio-Technica ATR2100

-This microphone is priced around $36 on Amazon.
+This microphone was priced around $36 on Amazon.
 I added a mic stand and one of those foam microphone covers (pop filter) and I was out the door for under $50.